nextbreakpoint/nextfractal/README.md

     git clone https://github.com/nextbreakpoint/nextfractal.git

 Install Eclipse Temurin 21 JDK and configure environment variable JAVA_HOME if needed.
 Install Apache Ant 1.10 and Apache Maven 3.9.
 Install Xcode and the development command line tools (only for Mac).

+Make sure that the toolchains file contains the correct path of the JDK for you operating system.
+Make sure that both ant and mvn commands are present in the command path.

-Use target build-mac to build the distribution for Mac:
+Run ant with target build-mac to build the distribution for Mac:

     ant build-mac

-Use target build-linux to build the distribution for Linux:
+Run ant with target build-linux to build the distribution for Linux:

     ant build-linux

-Use target build-windows to build the distribution for Windows:
+Run ant with target build-windows to build the distribution for Windows:

     ant build-windows